Lower Limb Ulcers

 Ulcers are defined as abnormal breaks in the skin or mucous membranes.
 They can be caused by a wide number of pathologies and have a prevalence of approximately 1%.

-The majority of ulcers (80%) have a venous origin, with other common causes including arterial insufficiency and diabetic-related neuropathy.
+The majority of lower limb ulcers have a venous origin (80%), with other common causes including arterial insufficiency and diabetic-related neuropathy.
 Rarely, they can also be caused by infection, trauma, vasculitis or malignancy (typically squamous cell carcinoma).

 It should be remembered that in patients who are less mobile, ulcers may also be caused by prolonged or excessive pressure over a bony prominence (pressure ulcers), leading to skin breakdown and eventual necrosis.
 In the hospital setting, these pressure ulcers should be managed by adequate mattresses to aid repositioning and good wound management.